vikas-5381/prime_vidieo_analysis/README.md

 <h2><a class="anchor" id="exploratory-data-analysis-eda"></a>Exploratory Data Analysis (EDA)</h2>

 **Negative or Zero Values Detected:**
-1.Some records contained zero or missing values in columns like duration or rating.
+- Some records contained zero or missing values in columns like duration or rating.
-2.These values were checked and corrected or removed to maintain data accuracy.
+- These values were checked and corrected or removed to maintain data accuracy.
 **Outliers Identified:**
-1.A few records had unusually high or low values compared to the overall dataset.
+- A few records had unusually high or low values compared to the overall dataset.
-2.These outliers were analyzed to ensure they did not affect the overall insights.
+- These outliers were analyzed to ensure they did not affect the overall insights.
 **Correlation Analysis:**
-1.Relationships between variables such as release year and number of titles were examined.
+- Relationships between variables such as release year and number of titles were examined.
-2.The analysis helped identify patterns and trends within the dataset.
+- The analysis helped identify patterns and trends within the dataset.

 ```